gitlzzz/ATLAS/docs/source/input.md

 - `enable`: (bool) Enable the filter.
 Check for structures that have atoms with no neighbors.

-- `cov_rad_multiplier` = (float) Multiplier applied to the covalent radii to be used as cutoff radius for the neighbor check.
-Default is 1.0
+- `covalent_radius_multiplier` = (float) Multiplier applied to the covalent radii to be used as cutoff radius for the neighbor check.
+Default is `1.0`

 ##### Layer distance fitltering - `[md.filters.layer_distance]`